wso2/security-tools/internal/js-dependency-scanner/README.md

    4. Please provide jira (any issue ticket manager) credential information in issuecreatorconfig.properties.
    5. Please provide jira ticket default ticket parameter values in jiraticketinfo.properties.
    6. Please check supported product list.
+   7. Replace the actual git repository url where the scan reports should be uploaded in SECURITY_ARTIFACT_REPO placeholder in JSScannerConstants.java file.
+   8. Replace the JIRA URL in WSO2_JIRA_BASE_URL placeholder in IssueCreatorConstants.java

 * How to use this tool?